xpladev/docs/content/en/docs/develop/core-modules/xatp.md

 - type: `sdk.Dec`
 - default: `0.2`

-The ratio of paying in XATP denom compared to the default denom, generally with a higher value than default.
+The ratio of tax charged when paying in XATP denom compared to the default denom.

 ### FeePoolRate